 Today, our relationship goes far beyond two countries that are simply neighbours.
-“We are firm friends and equal partners”, as my grandmother put it.The Duke of Cambridge
+“We are firm friends and equal partners”, as my grandmother put it.The Prince of Wales

 Tánaiste, a dhaoine uaisle,